 Of course, the vast majority of exchanges were neither positive nor funny.
-It’s amazing how many men feel entitled to your time and attention just because you accept a friend request.
+It’s amazing how many people feel entitled to your time and attention just because you accept a friend request from them.
 It’s also strange to think that you need to explain why you don’t want to talk to them.
 Perhaps the most confusing was the anger some of these strangers displayed over my lack of interest.

-To this day, I still receive several friend requests a day from strangers.
-At this point, I’m sure it has less to do with the viral post from a year ago and much more to do with the fact that I’ve accepted so many friend requests.
+Even a year later, I was still receive several friend requests a day from strangers.
+By that time, I’m sure it had less to do with the viral post from the year before and much more to do with the fact that I had accepted so many friend requests.

-As far as what I’ve learned after all these infuriating and shallow exchanges with strange men, I can almost always recognize which ones are the bad ones before I’ve even said a word.
+What did I learn from all these infuriating and shallow exchanges with strangers?
+Well, now I can almost always recognize which ones are the bad ones before I’ve even said a word.
 The conversations that go badly almost always begin with a compliment, an opening line like “hi beautiful” or “you have a nice smile.”
 While these things appear to be positive, in reality they are a way of disarming the recipient so that they will be more open to hearing what else the sender has to say.

 I realize of course that this response may seem a bit gruff and unwarranted, but it comes from a place of experience.
 I recently explained my reasoning to someone who clearly did not get the point.
-Here’s the entire exchange:
+Here’s the entire, rather long, exchange:

-Perhaps you can learn something from all this though.
-Have you ever received a friend request from a stranger and wondered, “What if?”
+Have you ever wondered, “What if?”
 Now you know.